 The LG UN8500 has a great response time.
 For the most part, motion looks smooth, but there's some overshoot in most transitions.
 There's also image duplication because of the backlight's 120Hz flicker.

 The LG UN8570 uses Pulse Width Modulation (PWM) to dim its backlight.
 It flickers at 120Hz at all backlight settings.

-This TV can interpolate lower-frame rate content up to 120fps, known as the 'Soap Opera Effect'.
+The LG UN8570 can interpolate lower-frame-rate content up to 120fps, known as the 'Soap Opera Effect'.
 The motion interpolation feature is okay, but it doesn't stop interpolating even in busy scenes, which results in motion artifacts with fast-moving content.
 There's image duplication due to the backlight's 120Hz flicker.

 To find out more about motion interpolation, and how to enable it, see here.